SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

  - **Description** - This field has a maximum limit of 255 characters.
  - **Start Date** - This field must be filled in if the course has a specific date to start.
 This date cannot be earlier than the current date.
  - **End Date** - This field must be filled in if the course has a specific date to finish.
 This date cannot be earlier than the current date nor earlier than the Start Date, if a period is defined.

- After pressing the *Save* button, the administrator will be directed to the course detail page, Where he can proceed with the creation of course structure.
+After pressing the *Save* button, the course is set to the status *Draft* and the administrator will be directed to the course detail page, Where he can proceed with the creation of course structure.

 ## 2. Creating the modules
 In the Course details page, go to the Modules related list and click the New button.
 Fill in the following fields: